Dear Mathematics Student:

 through August 13, 2015.
 The length of stay is also negotiable

 but six weeks is a minimum.
-The application deadline is expected to be in early February.
+The application deadline February 15, 2015.

 A list of the results of previous summer research programs, a list